 Simphiwe Mbatha’s first interaction with uThungulu Foundation was in the year 2003 as a young electrical engineer, as he found that didn’t give him the sense of fulfilment he sought.
 He joined Uthungulu as a volunteer for two years, then worked as a project officer for almost 12 years.
 Taking over the role of CEO in 2017, Mbatha believes he brings a lot to the position, having a lot of experience at grassroots level.
 He is passionate about the work of the foundation, and the difference it makes in people’s lives.

 A network of support

-The concept of community foundations was not widely understood in South Africa, especially when it comes to the large endowment that they are not utilising.
+The concept of community foundations was not widely understood in South Africa, especially when it comes to the large endowment that they are not utilizing.
 Mbatha says that he spends time educating, especially the younger members, on why it is important to keep sourcing funding.
-He emphasises that the priorities of the organisation are collaborating with the community, sharing knowledge and resources, and showing people that they have skills to empower themselves.
+He emphasizes that the priorities of the organization are collaborating with the community, sharing knowledge and resources, and showing people that they have skills to empower themselves.

 uThungulu has been fortunate to have external donors to support its operations.
 On the strength of this, they have established three programmes, the first of which focuses on food security, the second on gender-based violence, while the third on youth in entrepreneurship.
 Mbatha remarks, “We have a very active Board and have started new projects to which they contribute their time and skills.”

 During the COVID-19 lockdown period, staff were not categorized as essential workers, so they used the time to plan for the time post-COVID.
 They ran various awareness programmes, as well as distributing PPE, and vegetable seedlings, but focused mainly on what they would do afterwards.